Warding off Unsolicited Advertisement

 Yes, you can do something about it!
 You have to write a letter or send an eMail to each and every company sending you the “unwanted” advertisement and inform them that you do not wish this anymore.
 Its a little different if you can determine who was passing your details.
 In that case, this company will have to inform their partners – if you request that they tell them, too.
 You also have the right to demand that this company provides you with the names of all their partners.
 The law obligates the companies to actively instruct you that they will “share” your address.
 A typical place to find such “instruction on share” would be for a catalog sales company, like Amazon, on the summary page of your shopping.
 They are quite brash – not to say mean – if they put it in the middle in a long list of boxes to check or not.

-Give them about a month’s time of grace until the mailing has stopped.
+Give them about a month’s time of grace to stop the mailing.
 If you wish to generally protect yourself in the future then register at the Robinson list, www.Robinsonliste.de – only in German.

-Another possibility for defense is to inform the Verbraucherzentrale, (an organization protecting consumer’s interests in the public) about the reason for your aggravation in your state.
+Another possibility for defense is to inform the Verbraucherzentrale in your state, (an organization protecting consumer’s interests in the public) about the reason for your aggravation.
 Depending on the case, this organization will admonish the company for spamming.